NOTICE TO BLOOD DONORS

 Privacy Office - firstname.lastname@example.org

 If you feel your concerns have not been addressed by Canadian Blood Services you have the right to contact your provincial Privacy Commissioner or Privacy Ombudsman.
-Look on our web site for their contact information.
+Their contact information is on our website.